kamilambert/phase-3-challenge/README.md

 Build a small PostgreSQL database for a grocery store, then connect and write queries using Node.js.
 Same idea as in part 3, but focused on the database side.

-Design a database to store grocery items, shoppers, and shoppers' orders.
-Let's call the database grocery_store (so clever, I know).
+Design a database to store grocery items, shoppers, and shoppers" orders.
+Let"s call the database grocery_store (so clever, I know).

-You'll need to design the schema and write some SQL statements to insert data.
+You"ll need to design the schema and write some SQL statements to insert data.
 Look closely at the requirements to determine how to design your schema.

 Use the provided grocery item data to seed your grocery items table, and write some custom insert statements to add 3-5 rows to the shoppers and orders tables and any join tables you may need to connect them all.